-3) Structures within the Road Reserve and Public Open Space
+3) Structures and Shelters

 - (a) Council will consider these structures on a case by case basis, considering the design requirements set out below.
 Council at its discretion may grant a licence on the terms set out below. - (b) The purpose of the structure is to activate the public space by providing shelter and amenity to the street, town centre or public space, without privatising, enclosing or unduly restricting pedestrian access to the road, footpath and adjacent shops. - (c) A landowner assessment fee of \$200 per application (as set out in the City's Schedule of Fees and Charges as amended from time to time) is required.
-If a licence is granted by Council a DA with applicable fee must be submitted to the City. - (d) The structure must align with the existing streetscape and provide a public benefit consistent with the existing use of the space. - (e) Structures/ shelters on City land may form part of a development on the adjacent private land.
+If a licence is granted by Council a DA with applicable fee must be submitted to the City. - (d) The structure must align with the existing streetscape and provide a public benefit consistent with the existing use of the space. - (e) The structure may be referred to the City's Design Review Panel (DRP) by the City or the applicant.
+A fee may be payable depending on the level of assessment required. - (f) Structures/ shelters on City land may form part of a development on the adjacent private land.
 The Development Application for the development on the private land can be progressed independently of the structure/ shelter proposed on City land.
 In the event that the Applicant wants the development to be considered as a whole, the Chief Executive Officer's approval to sign the DA as the landowner of the City land can be sought.
 The signing of the DA does not indicate that the City supports the proposed development and is at the Chief Executive Officer's sole discretion, and will be subject to the Applicant undertaking to enter into a licence if the DA is approved.